Visit our Opening hours page for details on the Cork, Limerick and Dublin campus times.

-You can attend our daily drop-in Zoom sessions Monday to Friday at 1pm, or pre-arrange a one-to-one meeting if you would prefer to have a more in-depth discussion at a time that suits you.
+You can also attend our drop-in Zoom sessions.
+Times will be posted on our Moodle page during semester time.
+Or pre-arrange a one-to-one meeting if you would prefer to have a more in-depth discussion at a time that suits you.

 Getting you the resources you need.